 Yokohama 7 Best Neighborhoods to Stay in

-Let’s take a look, in more detail, at the five best neighbourhoods in Yokohama.
+Let’s take a look, in more detail, at the seven best neighbourhoods in Yokohama.
 Each caters to different interests, so be sure to pick the neighbourhood that’s right for you.

 - COOLEST thing to do in Minato Mirai 21 – take a tour around Yokohama Harbour with Yokohama Cruising